Swethakumar1/Swethakumar1/README.md

 - 👋 Hi, I’m Swetha!
 - 👀 I’m a Security Engineer interested in Application Security, secure coding, web security.
-- 🌱 I’m currently learning about efficiency of algorithms and sharpening my security skills on TryHackMe https://tryhackme.com/p/SpecialK.
+- 🌱 I’m currently learning about the efficiency of algorithms and sharpening my security skills on TryHackMe https://tryhackme.com/p/SpecialK.

 <!---